ZyTerrill/TurtleCrossing/README.md

 # TurtleCrossing
 Very simple road crossing game made with Python using the Turtle module

-Use the keys "WASD" to move
+Use the arrow keys to move